-- Count aloud together, invent games or songs, or discuss a big idea or tradition.
+- Count alound together, invent games or songs, or discuss a big idea or tradition.

-- While academic learning is important, remaining safe and well is the most important priority for everyone.
+- While academic learnining is important, remaining safe and well is the most important priority for everyone.
 Learning how to cope with this crisis is also important learning.

-- Encourage children living together to learn together.
+- Ecourage children living together to learn together.
 Older siblings can help explain difficult subjects to younger children.